ConnectedPlacesCatapult/SharingCitiesDashboard/README.md

 - Explore the data available to them through the USP in their city
 - Perform forecasting on data from specific sensors or specific time-series
 - Create visualisations that they want on their dashboard
+- Create thresholds on specific attributes that can trigger 'alerts' in the dashboard

+## Description
+This repo holds the code, deployment configuration and instructions for SharingCities dashboard.
+The implementation of the dashboard consists of two parts:

+- A [Flask](https://flask.palletsprojects.com/en/1.1.x/) based backend server.
+The code is located in the [Analytics](Analytics)
+- A frontend

 ## Deployment